jdinh-782/titanic/README.md

 ## Getting Started
 ### Dependencies
 * Ensure intended browser of use is updated to most recent version.
-Either Google Chrome or Mozilla Firefox is preferred.
+Google Chrome or Mozilla Firefox is preferred.
 * Python version is the latest installed.
 * pip version is the latest installed.
 ```